5 Elements of an Effective Landing Page

 For example: Even if you don’t have any images to use, type size, color, and treatment can have a big impact on your landing page.
 If your body copy is a serif font, use a sans-serif headline.
 Maybe some nicely formatted pull quotes or testimonials for emphasis.

-3) Have a main goal & call to action
+3) Have an appropriate goal & call to action

 What is the primary action you want someone to take?
 This is related to the goal of the campaign.